Research is a constant element in Fausto’s practice.

-Fausto's designs include custom made objects and machines, tailored to meet specific aesthetic and production needs, driving the director work towards a non-theatrical and unique space.
+Fausto's designs and research include also custom made objects and lighting, tailored to meet specific aesthetic and production needs, driving the director work towards a non-theatrical and unique space.

 Interface for Live Control and Manipulation of Lighting Clusters (2018)

 These are screenshots of an interface for a software I have developed to control clusters of lighting and other scenic effects.

 This custom made software generates live video content, which is then mapped to lighting fixtures across the stage. producing unique effects with great dynamic range; from on-your-face digital type-of-look, all the way to subtle, minimal and organic.

 This is a screenshot for an app I have developed for personal use.
 This app generates and play notes in different major scale modes, changing root note every two rounds, or anytime desired.

 The purpose of this app is ear training and scales recognition for musicians.
 This app can be connected to any digital work station (like Ableton Live, Logic etc..) or any physical MIDI instrument (like keyboards, synth and so on ...)